geo-lytics/API/README.md

 ## License

-This project is provided as-is for educational and personal use.
+This project is provided for **commercial use** and requires access credentials.

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review the log files for error details
-3. Verify API connectivity and permissions
+Usage is enabled via the provided **API base URL** and **API key**.
+Unauthorized distribution or use without a valid API key is prohibited.

 ---